appditto/appditto.com/README.md

-# appditto.com
+# The Home Page of Appditto
-The home page of Appditto
+We build beautiful apps, in record time.